postmanlabs/newman/README.md

 how Newman reporters work can be found in [lib/reporters](https://github.com/postmanlabs/newman/tree/develop/lib/reporters).
 For instance, to use the [Newman HTML Reporter](https://github.com/postmanlabs/newman-reporter-html):

 - Install the reporter package.
 Note that the name of the package is of the form `newman-reporter-<name>`.
 The installation should be global if newman is installed globally, local otherwise.
-(Replace `-g` from the command below with `-S` for a local installation.<br/>
+(Remove `-g` flag from the command below for a local installation.<br/>
 ```console
 $ npm install -g newman-reporter-html
 ```